superduperfantastic/blog/_posts/2018-10-12-how-to-drive-around-iceland-in-ev.md

 ## Gotcha #1 - Your EV might not have as much range as you think

 You probably know this if you already own an EV, but we don't, and we were surprised early on that our range drained faster than actual kilometers driven.
 Of course how you drive (lead foot?) and things like hills and traffic greatly affect your range.
 In the case of traffic, the lack of traffic meant that we weren't able to regenerate energy from using the brakes very often.
-On the second day we had to scrub our planned route along the Golden Circle because it might have pushed our EV range too much for comfort.
+On the second day, we had to scrub our planned route along the Golden Circle because it might have pushed our EV range too much for comfort.

 ## Gotcha #2 - Charging Stations that don't work